mhayad11/infosec/nakerah_ctf.md

 print serialize($y);
 ```

-* creating an oject of Hello class assining some values to properties and what interesting here it that `dummy propety` we gave it a value of  our `exCommand object` and finally serialize all that staff and here is our final serialized data
+* creating an oject of Hello class assining some values to properties and what interesting here it that `dummy propety` we gave it a value of  our `exCommand object` and finally serialize all that staff

+here is our final serialized data

 [logo]: img/8.png
 ![alt text](img/8.png "serialized data")